NiallBunting/niallbunting.github.io/_posts/2020-01-10-spring-kafka-scram-setup.markdown

 categories: Spring Kafka SSL SCRAM
 ---

-I needed to implement a Spring Kafka listener using SCRAM.
+I needed to implement a Spring Kafka listener with authentication using SCRAM via SASL.
 I couldn't find an example configuration and had to piece it together, here is a short post about what I came up with.

 This post contains a brief overview of the technologies to ground the code which follows.